incountry/sdk-java/README.md

 ```

 #### Date fields
-Use `createdAt` and `updatedAt` fields to access date-related information about records. `createdAt` indicates date when the record was initially created in the target country. `updatedAt` shows the date of the latest write operation for the given `recordKey`
+Use `createdAt` and `updatedAt` fields to access date-related information about records. `createdAt` indicates date when the record was initially created in the target country. `UpdatedAt` shows the date of the latest write operation for the given `RecordKey`.
+Field `expiresAt` can be set by user, value is stored and returned in UTC+0.

 ### Batches